RKursatV/simple-ecommerce/README.md

 # Needful Things

-/* Your README can include: how to login as a regular user and the admin user, why you chose the programming language you did, which frameworks you have chosen and why, a user guide about how to use your application, as well as other points you would like to mention. */

 Needful Things is a simple e-commerce website.
 It is a Django application that uses MongoDB as the main database and it also uses a local SQLite database to keep sessions.
-It is deployed on Render at https://e-commerce-20ct.onrender.com/
+It is deployed on Render at https://e-commerce-20ct.onrender.com/index.html

 It's frontend is developed using HTML, CSS and JavaScript on top of [DarkLook Theme](https://github.com/DarkLookTheme/DarkLookTheme.github.io).
 It uses Bootstrap for styling and jQuery for some of the functionalities.